 Documentation & Procurement

 Detail design drawings, specifications, quantities and contractual requirements are reconciled and put out to market to obtain prices.
-Our role in procurement involves adjudicating and the scrutinizing of tenders to ensure a high quality, cost-effective project can be delivered on time and to the client’s satisfaction.
+Our role in procurement involves adjudicating and the scrutinizing of tenders to ensure a high quality, a cost-effective project can be delivered on time and to the client’s satisfaction.

 We manage, administer and monitor the construction works, finances, contractual requirements and timing.
 Inspections, testing and commissioning are carried out and the Client is kept up to date by means of the relevant progress reporting and meetings.
 If requested, full-time site supervision is provided.